oracle-cne/ocne/doc/manpages/ocne-config.yaml.md

   somekey: someval
   someotherkey: someotherval

+# Optional public ssh key for the "ocne" user.
+The public key is added to the authorized_keys file for the "ocne" user.
+# If both the sshPublicKey and sshPublicKeyPath fields are specified then the sshPublicKeyPath field is ignored.
+sshPublicKey:

+# Optional path to a public ssh key for the "ocne" user on the local host.
+The public key is added to the authorized_keys file for the "ocne" user.
+# If both the sshPublicKey and sshPublicKeyPath fields are specified then the sshPublicKeyPath field is ignored.
+sshPublicKeyPath:

 # A list of catalogs to deploy to the target cluster after it has been
 # instantiated.
 catalogs: